AlexanderLabWHOI/EukHeist/README.md

 ## 2.0 Setup

 Locate and organize metagenomic and metatranscriptomic fastq files.
+Create a single directory for your metagenomic reads and a second directory for metatranscriptomic reads.
 You will need to know the full path for all files, individual sample IDs, and an idea of how the assemblies should be grouped.
 In this step, we are creating input file lists that will tell EukHeist where to look for our input fastq reads, what to name them, and how to group the assemblies or mapping.

 ### 2.1 Structure input fastq files in individual directories